EveryOneIsGross/MarketAgents/simAGENT_designdoc.md

 # perSIM module for Economic Simulation and Agent Behavior Overview

+# TLDR:

+perSIM is a plugin module for LLMs to help simulate their days, grounding their generations and reasoning with daily chores.
+Their welfare is tracked across 8 human needs, these needs are met by ITEMS that adverise their solutions to x need within their grid environment; the perSIM will automatically pursue the best item for their current need.
+This will augment our existing proposed Market Agents, by instigating multiple instances of perSIMs encouraging them to socialise and trade according to wlefare, mental state and needs.

 ## Program Structure

 This program is an economic simulation module centered around a single perSIM (simulated person) living in a modest home, these will be instanced for multiple agent perSIMS.
 Uses Python and leverages Pydantic for data validation and serialization.
 The main components of the program are:

 1. **Simulation**: The core class that manages the entire simulation.
 2. **Sim**: Represents the simulated person with various needs and attributes.